-- President Biden invokes the Defense Production Act to support US-made renewable energies. - UNIPER and EDF nationalized by German and French governments. - In Serbia, Portugal, Indonesia and the United States mining projects for the transition come up against local opposition.
+• President Biden invokes the Defense Production Act to support US-made renewable energies. • UNIPER and EDF nationalized by German and French governments.

+• In Serbia, Portugal, Indonesia and the United States mining projects for the transition come up against local opposition.
+CASE STUDIES ALSACE • Towards a made in Europe production of low carbon lithium with the EuGeLi project SIGNALS

-ENERGY • A niche of French maritime freight picks up wind
+ENERGY • French maritime freight niche market picks up wind